 My career requires that I spend a lot of time in intellectual endeavors, so at the risk of sound cheeky, it is liberating to just let go and let flow.
-My artistic recreation is probably the only place in my life where I give myself permission to fail.
+When I am in a creative space, I give myself permission to fail.
 I paint (oil, watercolor, gouache, watercolor pencil), tinker with stained glass, draw, or craft just for the joy of creating.
-This is my mindful practice, a place of peace and I’m quite proud of the pieces I’ve completed.
-I am part of an artist group through Alexander Rokoff’s Studio on Mississippi Avenue, he is my artistic mentor and maestro, here is a link to his professional work: Rokoff Studios.
-Under Alexander’s tutelage I mostly oil paint figures or portraits (human and canine).
-I did not do a good job of documenting all of these, so I am awaiting photos of those pieces that are residing on the walls of friends.
+This is my mindful practice, a place of peace and I’m proud of the pieces I’ve completed.

-The photo to the right is an oil painting of Penny, a friend’s sweet Vizsla.
-She is a serene lady and Brock’s absolute joy.
+The photo to the left is an oil painting of Penny, a friend’s sweet Vizsla.
+She is a serene lady and our friend, Brock’s absolute joy.

-The photo below and to the left is an oil is of Hemingway, my mother’s dog and of my mom on her 70th birthday.
+The photo below is an oil is of Hemingway, my mother’s dog and of my mom on her 70th birthday.
 The rose is symbolic of my mother’s classic grace, beauty, and calm.

-The Wheaten Terrier to the right is of a Stewart.
-Stewart was the life companion of our dear friends.
-Stew lived to be 14 years old and at the time of the photo I used to paint from, he was diabetic, deaf, and almost completely blind, but at the Oregon coast (Lincoln City was where the photo was taken) he became the joyful, energetic dog of his youth.
+The Wheaten Terrier is of a Stewart.
+Stewart lived to be 14 years old and at the time of the photo, he was diabetic, deaf, and almost completely blind, but at the Oregon coast, he became the joyful, energetic dog of his youth.

 The man to the left is of Bruce, a lovely man who lived in North Portland and graciously allowed me to render his portrait in oils before he passed away from cancer.

 When I feel like breaking a little glass, I also craft stained glass panels.

 2 thoughts on “Artwork”